Can exercise be beneficial for M.E, Chronic Fatigue Syndrome, Fibromyalgia or any other form of chronic pain?

 When you hurt all over it’s difficult to start an exercise programme.
 The key to using exercise to improve pain is picking movements that can help remove waste and damaged materials out of the tissues, and bring down inflammation.
 Small movements that can ease the body and target tight spots that may have gone unnoticed for a long time are more appropriate than ‘fitness’ activities, and will gradually help you regain confidence in your movement.

-A MoveFree session is kept to a maximum of 4 so that individual attention can be given to each client and the movement can be tailored to your needs.
+A MoveFree session is kept to a maximum of 6 so that individual attention can be given to each client and the movement can be tailored to your specific needs.
 It may be that when you first start, particularly with M.E. or CFS, you have to take breaks during the class and rest before you are able to continue.
 In this case I recommend a meditation or breathing practice so that you continue to get the benefits of being mindful, which in itself has been proven to have anti-inflammatory effects.